mesanabinladen/PuzzleMaker/README.md

 - extract each expanded cell as a tile and compose a single output `puzzle_full.jpg`, plus an A4 `puzzle_page_x-y.jpg` (both A4 320ppi) to print every puzzle part, and `puzzle_contours_x-y.svg` with SVG contours for using with the laser engraver

 Requirements
-- Tested with Python 3.11
+- Tested with Python 3.11 on Windows and Mac
 - Pillow
 - tkinter (usually included with Python)
 - project module `pathcreator.py` (included in the repo)